Fantomas42/buildout-versions-checker/README.rst

 --------------------

-Buildout-versions-checker has been originally developed for Python 2.7, but has been ported and tested for Python 3.3 and 3.4.
+Buildout-versions-checker has been originally developed for Python 2.7, but has been ported and tested for Python 3.4 and more.

 Requirements
 ------------